Open Membership RSS 0.4

 4.1 OM-VC-SD 1.0 Profile

-A new credential profile for privacy-preserving entitlement proofs, layered on top of OM-VC 1.0 (defined in 0.2 §9).
-The profile uses the W3C bbs-2023 cryptosuite (Candidate Recommendation, with active interoperability testing), specifically its pseudonyms with hidden ID feature.
+A credential profile for privacy-preserving entitlement proofs, layered on top of OM-VC 1.0.
+OM-VC-SD 1.0 uses the W3C bbs-2023 cryptosuite (Candidate Recommendation), specifically its pseudonyms with hidden ID feature.

 Differences from OM-VC 1.0: